-As a creator, you can make equity and diversity a priority by supporting BIPOC artists and creatives through showing up for BIPOC creators, positioning your power and privilege, and being a better listener.
+Everyone can work at making equity and diversity a priority by showing up for BIPOC creators, positioning your power and privilege, and being a better listener.
 (For more on that, check our Anti-Racism: Action Guide For White Creatives here).
 You can also incorporate inclusive design into your work by using images that go beyond the stuffy, white, gender-exclusive corporate style of many traditional stock image websites.

 If you want to learn more about intellectual property and copyright, check out our cliff notes to familiarize yourself with some terms.
 And if you’re looking for royalty free music and sound to go with your creative project, here’s a list of some sources.